 1. \(\alpha=0.05\) because we decided to produce the 95% confidence interval.
 We could choose the other value, which would result in the interval of a different width;

-2. The value of the parameter \(b_1\) is 1.1649173;
+2. The value of the parameter \(b_1\) is 0.7744;

-3. We have not discussed yet how to obtain the variance of the parameter analytically, but there is a built-in formula in software that gives it, and/or we could get it via the bootstrap, simply by taking the variance of the values from the distribution in Figure 12.3.
-In R, we can get the variance of the parameter for slope (second parameter in the model) via the vcov() function, like this:
+3. To get the variance of the parameter, we can use the formula discussed in Section 12.1.
+In R, we can get the variance of the parameter for the materials (second parameter in the model) via the vcov() function, like this:

-## [1] 0.006730734
+## [1] 0.04798315

-Based on that, we can say that the standard error of the slope is approximately 0.082.
-4. We estimated two parameters, so \(k=2\), and the sample size \(n\) was 61, which means that in our model has \(n-k=61-2=59\) degrees of freedom.
-5. To get the Student’s t statistics correctly, we need to split the significance level \(\alpha\) into two equal part, meaning that we will have 2.5% of values below the lower bound and another 2.5% of values above the upper one.
-So, we will calculate it for \(\alpha/2=0.025\) and \(1-\alpha/2=0.975\) with \(n-k=59\).
-In R, we can use the qt() function in the folloqing way:
+Based on that, we can say that the standard error of the parameter (square root of the variance) is approximately 0.2191.
+4. We estimated five parameters (four for variables and an intercept), so \(k=5\), and the sample size \(n\) was 61, which means that in our model has \(n-k=61-5=56\) degrees of freedom.
+5. To get the Student’s t statistics correctly, we need to split the significance level \(\alpha\) into two equal part, meaning that we expect to have 2.5% of values below the lower bound and another 2.5% of values above the upper one.
+So, we will calculate it for \(\alpha/2=0.025\) and \(1-\alpha/2=0.975\) with \(n-k=56\).
+In R, we can use the qt() function in the following way:

-qt(c(0.025,0.975), 59)
+qt(c(0.025,0.975), 56)

-Taking all these values and inserting them in the formula (12.1), we should get the two numbers, representing the lower and the upper bounds of the 95% confidence interval respectively: (1.0008,1.329`)
+Taking all these values and inserting them in the formula (12.13), we should get the two numbers, representing the lower and the upper bounds of the 95% confidence interval respectively: (0.3355,1.2133)

-In R, the confidence interval can be obtained via the confint() function, and it should be close to what we obtained above, but not exactly the same due to rounding:
+In R, the confidence interval can be obtained directly via the confint() function, and it should be close to what we obtained above, but not exactly the same due to rounding:

 ## S.E.
 2.5% 97.5%

-The confidence interval for materials above shows, for example, that if we repeat the construction of interval many times on different samples of data, the true value of parameter will lie in 95% of cases between 1.0006943 and 1.3291403.
+The confidence interval for materials above shows, for example, that if we repeat the construction of interval many times on different samples of data, the true value of parameter will lie in 95% of cases between 0.3356 and 1.2132.
 This gives us an idea about the real effect in the population and how certain we are about it.

 ## Response variable: overall